sap-tutorials/Tutorials/tutorials/xsa-hdi-module/xsa-hdi-module.md

 [ACCORDION-BEGIN [Step 7: ](Create Synonyms)]
  You also need synonyms now to access any table or view outside of our container.
 Therefore you will create an `hdbsynonym` to allow the access the dummy view.

- When you click on `New -> File`, name the file `general.hdbsynonym`.
+ When you click on `New -> File`, name the file `sys.hdbsynonym`.
 The extension will make the IDE open the synonym editor automatically.
-Fill in the details for the dummy view:
+Fill in the details for the dummy view in a synonym called `_DUMMY`

 ![Any synonym name, table name dummy and schema name SYS](11_1.png)